 Caroline Calleja has performed extensively in Malta (Manoel Theatre, St. James Cavalier, the Mediterranean Conference Centre, Presidential Palace) and abroad (Salle Moliere, Lyon; Berliner Konzerthaus; Gewandhaus, Leipzig; Kurthaus, Wiesbaden; Auditorium St Germain, Paris; Aino Ackte Concert House, Helsinki; Estates Theatre, Prague and in Washington D.C.
 United States of America).
 In 2000, Calleja made her debut as soloist with the National Orchestra of Malta to great critical and public acclaim which led to various other invitations performing piano concertos by Mozart, Beethoven, Schumann and Camilleri as well as harp concertos by Mozart and Saint-Saëns.
 She is also highly active in the field of chamber music both as pianist and harpist and has performed with internationally acclaimed artists amongst whom clarinettist Philippe Cuper and flutists Giuseppe Nova and Andrea Griminelli.
 Calleja has given various performances and world premieres of works by Maltese composers both locally and abroad.

-Calleja was the principal harpist of the National Orchestra of Malta between 1998 and 2008 and currently teaches harp and piano at the Johann Strauss School of Music, Valletta, Malta.
+Calleja was the principal harpist of the National Orchestra of Malta between 1998 and 2008 and currently teaches harp at the Malta School of Music.